 Photo: Rochester Police Department.

 ROCHESTER, N.Y.
-(WHEC) — Police Tuesday released the body-worn camera video from the officer-involved shooting that happened on W Main Street on Oct.
+(WHEC) — Reactions are coming out in response to the release of the body-worn camera video from the deadly Rochester Police shooting that happened at a Family Dollar on West Main Street on Oct.
 6.

 Free the People Roc posted the following statement on Facebook: